 You might think that dazzling white smiles are just for celebrities, but teeth whitening is actually the most popular cosmetic dentistry procedure in the US.
 In a recent survey conducted by the American Academy of Cosmetic Dentistry, 58% of respondents indicated that they have had their teeth whitened professionally.

 When it comes to getting whiter teeth you have a number of options to choose from.
-You can spend hundreds of dollars getting professional whitening treatment at a dental clinic, or you can buy a home whitening kit for a fraction of the price.
+You can spend hundreds of dollars getting professional teeth whitening at a dental clinic, including laser whitening or enamel microabrasion, or you can buy a teeth whitening kit like this one by Snow, for a fraction of the price.
+At-home kits can consist of teeth whitening strips, gels, and even LED technology.
+One of the most popular brands when it comes to whitening strips is Crest whitening strips.

 If you want to get straighter teeth, you'll need braces of some sort.
 These devices put pressure on certain teeth to move them into the desired position.
 Children and teenagers are often treated with metal braces, but there are many other types of brace available if you are willing to pay for it.